 ABAC

-An attribute-based access control system is a system that grants entry based on characteristics or attributes such as security clearance, time of day, and location.
+An attribute-based access control system grants entry based on characteristics such as security clearance, time of day, and location.

 ADA push button

-ADA stands for American Disabilities Act.
-An ADA push button is a panel that features a wheelchair symbol and is pushed to automatically open a door.
+ADA stands for the American Disabilities Act.
+An ADA push button is a panel featuring a wheelchair symbol that is pushed to automatically open a door.

 Access control system